100apps/charles-hacking/README.md

 <http://www.gfzj.us/tech/2015/06/24/charles-hacking.html>

+# WARNING

+This version is only for charles v4.0. you can download it from: <https://www.charlesproxy.com/download/>, install as usual and replace *charles.jar* with the one in this repository.

-for charles v4.0, you can hack it by yourself:
+If you're not in a hurry, you can hack it by yourself:

 ```bash